zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/Anti-DDoS Basic.md

 # Anti-DDoS Basic {#concept_j1h_3rw_ydb .concept}

-Anti-DDoS Basic is a free Distributed Denial of Service \(DDoS\) protection service that safeguards data and application on your ECS instance.
-As a global service from Alibaba Cloud Security, Anti-DDoS Basic functions with 5 Gbit/s capacity of DDoS mitigation against common DDoS attacks.
-When the inbound traffic to an ECS instance exceeds its limits, which is determined by the ECS instance type, Alibaba Cloud Security enables throttling to keep the ECS instance stable.
+[Anti-DDoS Basic](https://www.alibabacloud.com/help/doc-detail/28399.htm?spm=a2c63.p38356.b99.10.3d4b55d3Gc07X3) is a free Distributed Denial of Service \(DDoS\) protection service that safeguards data and applications on your ECS instance.
+As a global service from Alibaba Cloud Security, Anti-DDoS Basic offers a mitigation capacity of 5 Gbit/s against common DDoS attacks.
+When the inbound traffic of an ECS instance exceeds its limits, which is determined by the ECS instance type, Alibaba Cloud Security enables throttling to maintain stable performance.

 ## How Anti-DDoS Basic works {#section_qxq_3rw_ydb .section}

-When the Anti-DDoS Basic is enabled, Alibaba Cloud Security monitors the inbound traffic in real time.
-When massive traffic or abnormal traffic involving DDoS attacks is monitored, Alibaba Cloud Security redirects the traffic, drops malicious traffic, and passes clean traffic back to the ECS instance.
+When Anti-DDoS Basic is enabled, Alibaba Cloud Security monitors the inbound traffic in real time.
+When massive or abnormal traffic involving DDoS attacks is monitored, Alibaba Cloud Security redirects the traffic, drops malicious traffic, and passes clean traffic back to the ECS instance.
 This process is called **flow cleaning**.
-For more information, see How Anti-DDoS Basic works in the Anti-DDoS Basic documentation.
+For more information, see [How Anti-DDoS Basic works](https://www.alibabacloud.com/help/doc-detail/28404.htm?spm=a2c63.p38356.b99.11.7ed8ce4b5vXGG1).

 **Note:** If Anti-DDoS Basic is enabled for an ECS instance, when the inbound traffic from Internet is higher than 5 Gbit/s, to secure the global cluster, Alibaba Cloud Security triggers a black hole to receive such traffic.
-For more information, see Alibaba Cloud black hole policies.
+For more information, see [Alibaba Cloud black hole policies](https://www.alibabacloud.com/help/faq-detail/40032.htm).

-Factors that can trigger flow cleaning include:
+Flow cleaning is triggered in the following situations:

--   Attack types.
-When specified attacks are identified in the inbound traffic, flow cleaning is triggered.
+-   When specified attacks are identified in the inbound traffic.
--   Traffic size.
-Generally, traffic involving DDoS attacks is measured in Gbit/s.
-When the inbound traffic to an ECS instance exceeds the specified threshold, flow cleaning is triggered to clean traffic, including normal business traffic.
+-   When the inbound traffic to an ECS instance exceeds the specified threshold.

-Methods to clean the flow include filtering ICMP packets, limiting bit rate, and limiting packet forwarding rate.
+Methods to clean the flow include filtering ICMP packets, limiting bit rate, and limiting the packet forwarding rate.

 Therefore, when using Anti-DDoS Basic, you must set the following thresholds: